 - No coverage of SAP’s indirect access is complete without this distinction as it differentiates legitimate indirect access from SAP’s indirect access.

 Often in discussions around indirect access, I have the person I am discussing the topic with bringing up the point around the advice that one receives to check the contracts.

 This is also a concept that is promoted by those that work on contracts for a living.
 The idea is that all that is necessary to protect oneself is to have the sentence taken out of the SAP contract that states that the customer can only access SAP software either “directly or indirectly” through a license.

-The problem with this approach to dealing with the issue is not the existence of this clause, and this is why statements regarding taking an entire contract focused approach to indirect access will not work.
+The problem with this approach to dealing with the issue is not the existence of this clause.
+And this is why statements regarding taking an entire contract focused approach to indirect access will not work.
 It is also why it is inaccurate to state that in the SAP v.
 Diageo case was due to Diageo not paying close enough attention to the contract.
-It falls into the same category of misinformation and misunderstanding that SaaaS was responsible for the game-changing on indirect access.
+This falls into the same category of misinformation and misunderstanding that SaaS was responsible for the game-changing on indirect access.

 Two Types of Indirect Access

-In fact, I am now getting reports of other software vendors copying SAP and at least trying to invoke SAP’s definition of indirect access.
+In fact, we/Brightwork are now getting reports of other software vendors copying SAP and at least trying to invoke SAP’s definition of indirect access.

 Type One Indirect Access